connorblake1/CHEM313/final_project/sc_committor_rates/2D/readme.md

 - `sampling.py`, `training.py` contain subroutines called in `general.py` for the loss and Langevin dynamics
 - `config.py` contains a list of custom potentials whose parameters can easily be tweaked.
 - `global_utils.py` contains the hyperparameter `max_K` which dictates how many metastable basins to look for
-- `fem_utils.py` computes the analytic committor using finite element method on the 2D domain.
+- `fem_utils.py` computes the "exact" numerical committor using finite element method on the 2D domain.
 It must be run in a conda environment containing the library fenics which is most easily installed via conda (or try `fenics.yml`).
-In order to obtain fem files for a given setup,
+This environment does not play nicely with pytorch.
+See below for more details.

 ## Running Simulations